phpMussel/phpMussel/_docs/readme.ar.md

 - Specify if phpMussel should, when possible, override the language specification with the language preference declared by inbound requests (HTTP_ACCEPT_LANGUAGE).
 False = No [Default]; True = Yes.

 "lang_acceptable"
-- The `lang_acceptable` directive tells phpMussel which languages may be accepted by the script from `lang` or from `HTTP_ACCEPT_LANGUAGE`.
+- The "lang_acceptable" directive tells phpMussel which languages may be accepted by the script from "lang" or from "HTTP_ACCEPT_LANGUAGE".
 This directive should **ONLY** be modified if you're adding your own customised language files or forcibly removing language files.
 The directive is a comma delimited string of the codes used by those languages accepted by the script.

 "quarantine_key"
 - phpMussel is able to quarantine flagged attempted file uploads in isolation within the phpMussel "vault", if this is something you want it to do.
 Casual users of phpMussel that simply wish to protect their websites or hosting environment without having any interest in deeply analysing any flagged attempted file uploads should leave this functionality disabled, but any users interested in further analysis of flagged attempted file uploads for malware research or for similar such things should enable this functionality.
 Quarantining of flagged attempted file uploads can sometimes also assist in debugging false-positives, if this is something that frequently occurs for you.
-To disable quarantine functionality, simply leave the `quarantine_key` directive empty, or erase the contents of that directive if it isn't already empty.
+To disable quarantine functionality, simply leave the "quarantine_key" directive empty, or erase the contents of that directive if it isn't already empty.
 To enable quarantine functionality, enter some value into the directive.
-The `quarantine_key` is an important security feature of the quarantine functionality required as a means of preventing the quarantine functionality from being exploited by potential attackers and as a means of preventing any potential execution of data stored within the quarantine.
-The `quarantine_key` should be treated in the same manner as your passwords: The longer the better, and guard it tightly.
-For best effect, use in conjunction with `delete_on_sight`.
+The "quarantine_key" is an important security feature of the quarantine functionality required as a means of preventing the quarantine functionality from being exploited by potential attackers and as a means of preventing any potential execution of data stored within the quarantine.
+The "quarantine_key" should be treated in the same manner as your passwords: The longer the better, and guard it tightly.
+For best effect, use in conjunction with "delete_on_sight".

 "quarantine_max_filesize"
 - The maximum allowable filesize of files to be quarantined.
 Files larger than the value specified will NOT be quarantined.
 This directive is important as a means of making it more difficult for any potential attackers to flood your quarantine with unwanted data potentially causing run-away data usage on your hosting service.
 Value is in KB.
 Default =2048 =2048KB =2MB.